Creating Local Backups using `rdiff-backup`

 Update: A newer version of the script is available.

-This script allows you to easily backup your WordPress blog to an FTP server.
-It’s actually a modification of my WordPress Backup to Amazon S3 Script, but instead of saving the backup to Amazon S3 it uploads it to an FTP server.
-Another update is that now the SQL dump includes the database creation instructions so you don’t need to create it manually before restoring from the backup.
+This script allows you to easily back up your WordPress blog to an FTP server.
+It’s actually a modification of my WordPress Backup to Amazon S3 Script, but instead of saving the backup to Amazon S3, it uploads it to an FTP server.
+Another update is that now the SQL dump includes the database creation instructions, so you don’t need to create it manually before restoring from the backup.

-Although I’ve written it with WordPress in mind (to creates backups of my blog), it isn’t WordPress specific.
-It can be used to backup any website that consists of a MySQL database and files.
-I’ve successfully used it to backup MediaWiki installation.
+Although I’ve written it with WordPress in mind (to create backups of my blog), it isn’t WordPress-specific.
+It can be used to back up any website that consists of a MySQL database and files.
+I’ve successfully used it to back up a MediaWiki installation.

 Continue reading WordPress Backup to FTP

-Backup a SourceForge hosted SVN repository – sf-svn-backup
+Back Up a SourceForge-Hosted SVN Repository – sf-svn-backup

-SourceForge urges their users to backup the code repositories of their projects.
-As I have several projects hosted with SourceForge, I should do it too.
-Making the backups isn’t complicated at all, but because it isn’t automated properly, I’ve been lazy with it.
+SourceForge urges its users to back up their projects’ code repositories.
+As I have several projects hosted on SourceForge, I should do it too.
+Making the backups isn’t complicated at all, but because it isn’t properly automated, I’ve been lazy about it.

-sf-svn-backup was written in order to simply automate the process.
-The script is pretty simple to use, just pass as the first argument the project name and the script will write down to stdout the dump file.
+sf-svn-backup was written to simply automate the process.
+The script is pretty simple to use: just pass the project name as the first argument, and the script will write the dump file to stdout.

 For example: